Conjecture-Inc/embed-tactic-template/README.md

 # Dragon Slayer Adventure Template

-A simple text-based dragon-fighting game that runs in the browser.
+A simple example of how to use the Tactics API to create a text-based adventure game.

 ## How to Use This Template